biconcavelens/digit-classifier-neural-network/README.md

 This project uses a neural network trained on the MNIST dataset to recognize handwritten digits.
 You can draw a digit in the app's GUI and it will predict what digit you wrote — live!

+(mnist_train.csv is larger than github upload limit, download from kaggle)

 ## 🚀 Features

 - Simple neural network trained from CSV-based MNIST dataset